bitrecycling/keycloak-user-storage-federation-spi/readme.md

 # Keycloak User Federation (User Storage SPI) for Sqlserver / any db

+## Likely Outdated
+This project and document was __created and tested for and with Java 11 and Keycloak 10.0.2.__ It should however be applicable to all 10.x versions of Keycloak.

+Current version (October 2022) of keycloak is 19.0.3, so likely some details will be outdated or not necessary anymore, just so you know.
+I might update this guide if I find the time.

 ## What Is It?
 This project is a howto and implementation of a [Keycloak](https://www.keycloak.org) User Storage SPI, also known as user federation.
 It enables Keycloak to use an existing database with user credentials (username, password) to authenticate users.
 The implementation is done for m$ sqlserver, but you can easily change that (see further below) to any other supported db.

-This project and document was created and tested for and with Java 11 and Keycloak 10.0.2.
-It should however be applicable to all 10.x versions of Keycloak.

 ## Motivation